shift-org/shift-docs/site/content/pages/meeting-notes.md

 * [Google Drive link](https://drive.google.com/drive/folders/1Ap4BIWV2usuA_XqiGGM-HStbVjyisomD)

-There are also [many years of legacy Shift meeting notes from 200x until 2014 or so (PDF)](/archive/meeting-notes-archive/), when there was less organization.
+There are also [many years of legacy Shift meeting notes from 200x until 2014 or so](/archive/meeting-notes-archive/), when there was less organization.